dotnet/AspNetCore.Docs/aspnetcore/blazor/hybrid/routing.md

 The <xref:Microsoft.AspNetCore.Components.WebView.UrlLoadingEventArgs.Url?displayProperty=nameWithType> property is used to get or dynamically set the URL.

 > [!WARNING]
-> By default, external links are opened in an app determined by the device.
-Opening external links within a `BlazorWebView` can introduce security vulnerabilities and should ***not*** be enabled unless you can ensure that the external links are fully trusted.
+> External links are opened in an app determined by the device.
+Opening external links within a `BlazorWebView` can introduce security vulnerabilities and shouldn't be enabled unless you can ensure that the external links are fully trusted.

 API documentation: